Beech family (Fagaceae)

 Cultivation: The preference is full sun to medium shade, mesic conditions, and a rich loamy soil.
 The saplings of this tree can tolerate considerable shade.
 In some of the eastern states, individual trees are sometimes killed by Beech Bark disease, which is caused by one of several Nectria fungi.
 One symptom of this disease is discoloration and darkening of the bark.
 A parasitic flowering plant, Epifagus virginiana (Beechdrops), sometimes develops around the trunk of American Beech.
 It extracts nutrients from the shallow roots of this tree, but causes no real harm.

-Range & Habitat: American Beech occurs occasionally in southern Illinois and the easternmost tier of counties in the central and NE sections of the state (see Distribution Map).
+Range & Habitat: American Beech occurs occasionally in southern Illinois and the easternmost tier of counties in the central and NE sections of the state (see Distribution Map), where it is native.
 Illinois lies along the western range limit of this tree.
 Habitats include rich mesic woodlands, wooded slopes, bluffs, shady riverbanks, and better-drained areas in swamps.
 Because of its thin bark, this tree has poor tolerance of fire.
 In the absence of fire, American Beech becomes codominant with Sugar Maple (Acer saccharum) in the eastern deciduous forest.
 Because of its attractive bark and foliage, it is occasionally cultivated as a landscape tree.

 Comments: The outstanding characteristic of American Beech is its smooth gray bark.
 Sometimes, this tree is disfigured by people who carve their initials into the bark – such disfigurement can persist for decades.
 In urban and suburban areas, the European Beech (Fagus sylvatica), is often cultivated.
 This latter tree is similar in appearance to American Beech and can be confused with it.
 They can be distinguished from each other by the characteristics of their leaves and the prickles of their husked nuts.
 Compared to American Beech, the leaves of European Beech are more broad in shape and they have fewer lateral veins (less than 10 on each side).
 The teeth of its leaves, if they are even present, are less distinct than those of American Beech.
 While the husks on the nuts of European Beech have straight prickles, those on American Beech have curved prickles.